alaa-hany-elsaid/kashier-botble-plugin/README.md

 # kashier-botble-plugin
-##### This is the payment gateway integration of payment platform esewa.
+##### This is the payment gateway integration of payment platform Kashier.
 It is a plugin made to work on [Botble CMS](https://1.envato.market/yRg6kB) .
 ` Note: This plugin works best with [payment] and [ecommerce] plugin activated.
 But you can modify and make it to work however you like. `
 ## How to use kashier-botble-plugin ?
 - Simply download the repository.